meister245/LogMySpeed/README.md

-# SpeedMap
+# LogMySpeed
-Visualize and compare internet bandwidth speed tests, in order to diagnose connection issues for spread out users on the same LAN.
+####Visualize and compare internet bandwidth speed tests.
+Designed for small communities on local networks to report and diagnose connection issues.

 Backend:
+* Python 2.7
+* Flask 0.11

+Frontend:
+* Twitter Bootstrap 3

+Plugins:
+* Bootstrap-Select (by Silvio Moreto)
+* waitMe (by vadimsva)